-The evaluator examined [CCECG] chapter 5 "Configure the printer" section "Enhanced security event logging" which provides relevant guidance for FAU\STG\EXT.1.
+The evaluator examined [CCECG] chapter 5 Configure the printer section Enhanced security event logging which provides relevant guidance for FAU\STG\EXT.1.
 It states that the TOE generates audit records for security-relevant events and sends them to a syslog server on the network.
 It provides step-by-step instructions to set up the secure connection to the syslog servers via the EWS interface.
 The instructions explicitly indicate the use of TCP/IP for the connection.
 Also, the instructions specify the maximum storage of the syslog server which is 1000 messages.
-The communication channel must be protected by IPsec, instructions to set up an IPsec channel to the Syslog Server are provided in subsections in [CCECG] chapter 5, section "IPsec".

-Assurance Activity AA-FAU\STG\EXT.1-ATE-01
+Assurance Activity AA-FAU STG EXT.1-ATE-01